wjs20/wjs20.github.io/_posts/2024-02-18-antibody-discovery-is-becoming-more-data-driven.markdown

 key.
 If we can learn the complex relationship between 1-dimensional linear sequence and 3-dimensional structure and chemical properties, then we can learn the relationship between antibody sequences and the properties we are interested in.
-With this information, we can prediction which antibodies are likely to be fit for purpose, before doing the experiment, saving time and money, or even design then from scratch.
+With this information, we can predict which antibodies are likely to be fit for purpose, before doing the experiment, saving time and money, or even design then from scratch.
 I mentioned that algorithms and data are central to the shift we are discussing.
 Lets talk about these algorithms.